interuss/monitoring/monitoring/uss_qualifier/scenarios/README.md

     While unmapped requirements still exist:
         Create new, simple test scenario that verifies a set of remaining unmapped requirements.

+See [CONTRIBUTING.md](../../../CONTRIBUTING.md#ussqualifier-test-scenarios) for more information on how to develop test scenarios.

 ## Resources

 Most test scenarios will require [test resources](../resources/README.md) (like NetRID telemetry to inject, NetRID service providers under test, etc) usually customized to the ecosystem in which the tests are being performed.
 A test scenario declares what kind of resource(s) it requires, and a test suite identifies which available resources should be used to fulfill each test scenario's needs.